RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 The reaction to the video from friends was really strong.
 I think this worked because:

-- The fake documentary format works really well.
+- The fantasy documentary format works really well.
 - The choice of musical score was good - Phillip Glass, Hans Zimmer, et al.
 - Narrative was timely - post-pandemic, people wondering what would happen next.
 - Involving my friends in the video made them part of a big story.